IIT (BHU) Varanasi: Admission

 The admission of students to the institute is through JEE Advanced for undergraduate courses and Graduate Aptitude Test in Engineering (GATE) or Graduate Pharmacy Aptitude Test (GPAT) for postgraduate courses.
-From 2013, admission to undergraduate programs is based on two tier test called (1) Mains and (2) Advanced.
+From 2013, admission to undergraduate programs is based on a two-tier test called (1) Mains and (2) Advanced.
 In addition, the students qualifying through JEE (Advanced) need to be in the top 20 percentile of the respective categories and/or have secured 75% or above in the qualifying exam conducted by the boards of their respective state/UT.

 Rankings

+Internationally, IIT (BHU) Varanasi was ranked 531rd in the world by the QS World University Rankings of 2025 and 12th in India.